FOREST BATHING FAQ'S

 Dress for the weather.
 The Bay of Fundy’s weather can change quickly, so be prepared.

-Bring water, a small day pack, hiking boots, a hat, towel, bug spray.
+Bring water, a small day pack, hiking, a mug for tea, boots, a hat, and bug spray (depending on the season).